Children’s Ministry in the Bible

-Concerning these three concerns; there are many passages of Scripture that indicate how God acts in defense of children.
+Concerning these three concerns; there are many passages of Scripture that indicate how God acts in defence of children.
 God says, “Even the captives of the mighty shall be taken, and the prey of the tyrant be rescued, for I will contend with those who contend with you, and I will save your children” Isaiah 49:25 (ESV).

 And even though we live in the now but not yet, we find comfort in God’s promise of the future kingdom where children will be safe.
 “The wolf will live with the lamb, the leopard will lie down with the goat, the calf and the lion and the yearling together; and a little child will lead them” Isaiah 11:6.